 Throughout this entire data flow process, data is encrypted both in transit and at rest.
 The data is encrypted at rest using platform managed and rotated keys.
 Collected metadata is also stored and encrypted at rest using AES-256.
 The networking and access controls within the Code42 cloud consistently leverage an explicit "deny by default" security posture and strive to achieve the principle of least privilege.
 While in the Code42 cloud, only the system itself can access data stores.
 The underlying data store is not accessible to Code42 personnel without explicit consent.
 All APIs require an explicit tenant scoping that matches the tenant identifier required in the user's digitally signed authentication token.

 Access to preserved files

 In addition to security data collection, the Code42 app securely maintains a unique encryption key on each user's computer that is used to encrypt file contents before sending them for storage in Code42 cloud archives.
 The same encryption key decrypts the files when they are restored from archives.
 A copy of the encryption key is held in escrow in Code42's keystore for limited use cases.
-For more information, see How Code42 handles your encryption keys.
+For more information, see How CrashPlan handles your encryption keys for file backup.